barrysir/cool-math-stuff/README.md

 # random-math-stuff

- Scripts for random math stuff I decided to do
+Scripts for random math stuff

+ * `continuous-piecewise`: writing piecewise functions as a single equation